cvmfs/doc-cvmfs/cpt-details.rst

 ~~~~~~~~

 CernVM-FS uses extended attributes to display additional repository
 information.
-There are two supported attributes:
+There are several supported attributes:

 **chunks**
     Number of chunks of a regular file.